burnpiro/erdem.pl/content/posts/2020/2020-07-dengai/dengai.md

 ## Data Analysis

-Before even starting designing our models we need to look on the raw data and fix it.
-To acomplish that we're going to use [Pandas Library](https://pandas.pydata.org/).
-Usually we can just inport `.csv` files out of the box and work on the imported DataFrame, but sometimes (especially when there is no column description in the first row) we have to provide list of columns.
+Before even starting designing the models we need to look at the raw data and fix it.
+To accomplish that we're going to use [Pandas Library](https://pandas.pydata.org/).
+Usually, we can just import `.csv` files out of the box and work on the imported DataFrame, but sometimes (especially when there is no column description in the first row) we have to provide a list of columns.

 ```python
 import pandas as pd